 - Sprinkle 1-2 tablespoon of dry rub mix on each rack of ribs and gently press the mix into the meat to help it stick to the surface.
 Gently press the rub into the meat with your clean hands.

 - If you have extra time, putting the ribs in the fridge for 2 hours (optional) to allow the rub flavors to infuse with the meat is ideal.
-Great without this step too!
+This is an optional step that we sometimes skip when we don't have extra time.

 Cover and Bake